 Introduction to Acceptance and Commitment Therapy

+From an evolutionary standpoint, avoiding pain is rooted in human nature as it protects us.
+However, nowadays, avoiding or suppressing uncomfortable and difficult feelings like anxiety, guilt, or shame can deteriorate our well-being and development.
+This empirically-based intervention approaches such issues unconventionally.
+It views experiencing pain as an unavoidable and innate part of our existence.
+It encourages not only accepting but also embracing all disturbing thoughts and emotional states instead of fighting them.
 ACT therapists use different acceptance and mindfulness-based techniques, essential in the process of learning the skill of psychological flexibility.
 It enables us to engage with the present moment consciously and choose to behave in a way that brings us closer to our values and dreams in life.

-- ACT is a therapy that offers tools facilitating an experience of an abundant, meaningful life and a theoretical model that can become a philosophy to live by.
+ACT is a therapy that offers tools facilitating an experience of an abundant, meaningful life and a theoretical model that can become a philosophy to live by.

-- ACT helps us commit the actions that enrich our lives while accepting and recognising pain as a natural part of our shared human experience.
+ACT helps us commit the actions that enrich our lives while accepting and recognising pain as a natural part of our shared human experience.

 How does ACT work?